Nicoleneu/Virtual-Network-Project-1/README.md

 Machines within the network can only be accessed by ssh connection through the ansible container.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?

-        My ELK VM can be accessed after SSH into the Jump-Box-Provisioner VM and then opening up and attaching to the ansible container.
+        -My ELK VM can be accessed after SSH into the Jump-Box-Provisioner VM and then opening up and attaching to the ansible container.
 From the ansible container, you can then SSH into the ELK VM using the IP address 10.1.0.4.
 The IP address of the Jump-Box-Provisioner is 10.0.0.4.

 A summary of the access policies in place can be found in the table below.